 A Mock Cycle is used to determine how your body will respond to the medications you will be taking during your matched recipient embryo transfer cycle.
 This will prepare your lining to accept the fertilized egg.
-You will also have screening blood work that is required by federal and state regulations.
+You will also receive screening blood work that is required by federal and state regulations.

 Step 4: Choosing an Egg Donor

 Step 5: Preparation for Embryo Replacement

 With fresh donor eggs via a known (directed) donor, you will be monitored synchronously to the stimulation of the donor.
 To synchronize a donor/recipient for a fresh embryo replacement cycle, you will be treated with estrogen and progesterone to mimic the hormonal pattern in a normal cycle.
 You will be notified when the decision to proceed to the egg retrieval in the donor is made, and sperm will be collected the day of the retrieval for fertilization.

 With frozen donor eggs, you may begin your cycle once the donor eggs have been received by our embryologists.
 You will be treated with estrogen and progesterone to mimic the hormonal pattern in a normal cycle and you will be given an anticipated date for the embryo transfer.

 Step 6: Embryo Replacement - Recipient

-Once the donor oocytes are harvested or thawed, they are fertilized in the laboratory and the recipient will undergo a transfer of typically 3–5 days following the oocyte retrieval.
-Usually 1–2 embryos are replaced.
-Additional viable embryos may be frozen for use at a future time.
+Once the donor oocytes are harvested or thawed, they are fertilized in the laboratory and the recipient will undergo a transfer of typically 3 - 5 days following the oocyte retrieval.
+Usually 1 - 2 embryos are replaced.
+Additional viable embryos may be frozen for future use.